MadameMarine/Cysmu/README.md

 Translations: EN | [FR](https://github.com/MadameMarine/Cysmu/blob/master/README-fr-FR.md)

-A completed, light, and fully cuztomizable music player that offers an unique, and innovative and listening experience.
+A completed, light, and fully cuztomizable music player that offers an unique, and innovative listening experience.

 ## Features
 ### Music Player
-An interface representing a reader to play music.
+An interface representing a music player.
-It displays informations about the current track such as title, author, and album.
+Information about the current track such as title, author, and album are displayed.

  ##### Play music
-Start the music through a button.
+Start the music using a button.

  ##### Mettre en pause
- Stop the music through a button
+ Stop the music using a button

  ##### Go to the next / previous track
  Go to the next/previous track by using the **go back** and **next track** buttons.

  Expected behaviour :
  - When the music is not played, **go back** reset the current track.
- - **Next track** aims at to go the next track in any case.
+ - **Next track** starts the next track in any case.

  ##### Time Jump
  A quick press on the right / left side of the screen generate a 15 sec jump forward / backward of the current music.
  The value of 15 sec will be customizable by the user.

  ##### See the progress of the current queue
- Displays an interactive progress bar representing the progress of track
+ Displays an interactive progress bar representing the progress of the track

  ##### Loop playback
  Loops a single or entire queue through a button that has the following states :
- - Desactivated
+ - Deactivated
  - Loop playback (queue)
  - Loop playback (track)

 ### Mini Player
-A smaller version of player to perform simple interactions when Cysmu is in the background.
+A smaller version of the music player to perform simple interactions when Cysmu is in the background.

 Mini Player is present :
 - In the notification bar when a music starts